Career and Vocational Education (CaVE)

 - School-Based Traineeship

-Other Certificate Courses (delivered offsite in conjunction with North Regional TAFE, Broome.
+Certificate Courses (delivered offsite and onsite in conjunction with North Regional TAFE, Broome.
 RTO Code: 52788):

-- Certificate II in Automotive Servicing and Technology
+- Certificate II in Sport and Recreation SIS20115

 Authority Developed Work Place Learning (ADWPL)